 It's hard to make the "nice" list all the time.
 Allow yourself to be "naughty" every so often.
 Deprivation could set you up for a binge later.
 Fitness expert Ashley Yandle suggests following an 80/20 rule when it comes to eating healthy.
 Eat clean 80 percent of the time and permit yourself to have two or three cheat meals a week.
 Allow yourself to have that glass of wine or cheeseburger here and there, and then get right back on your diet-friendly meal plan.
 "You need your healthy lifestyle to work with your life," says Yandle.
 "It doesn't matter how amazing a meal plan and workout regime may be -- if you can't stick with it -- it doesn't do you any good."

-Meditating can be a beneficial practice to incorporate into your life.
-However, if this activity is new to you, committing to it -- or anything for that matter -- for a generous amount of time every day might not be the best approach.
+Meditating can be seriously life changing, but it's new to you, committing to it for a generous amount of time every day might not be the best approach.
 When you commit to a daily goal, it often doesn't take long before the business of life knocks you off track.
 You miss one day, and you're already behind and may feel that you've failed yourself.
 "This type of goal often subconsciously reinforces a feeling of disappointment in ourselves and failure to make progress," says personal growth expert Betsy Sobiech.
-Strive for more realistic goals.
-In this case, start by committing to meditate just five minutes a day, a few days a week.
+Start by committing to meditate just five minutes a day, a few days a week.
 Once you've made that a habit, increase the time and frequency.

-The grapefruit diet, the raw food diet and any other one-ingredient diet are all unhealthy trends that involve eating an abundance of the same type of food.
+The grapefruit diet, the raw food diet and any other one-ingredient diets are all unhealthy trends that involve eating an abundance of the same type of food.
 Not only do you run the risk of getting bored with this approach, but you'll also miss out on a number of nutrients you get from a well-rounded diet.
 Personal trainer Kayla Pevehouse recommends thinking of food as fuel.
-Rather than eating massive amounts of "magic" diet foods, learn to understand the foods and portions that will help you reach your specific health goals.
+Learn to understand the foods and portions that will help you reach your specific health goals.
 "Resolve to eat a well-balanced, whole-foods-based diet and add color to your meals," says Pevehouse.
 "Mix it up instead of eating the same things all the time.
 Avoid processed foods and sugars but don't avoid specific macronutrients."

 Stop drinking coffee.
 Don't watch television.
 Avoid eating desserts.
 Sometimes it's all in the wording.
 Positioning your resolution negatively can make it harder to achieve.
 "It's ineffective to word a resolution negatively," says personal growth expert Betsy Sobiech.
 "It's a self-punishing way to word our goals."
 When you word your goals negatively, you're focusing all of your attention and energy on the activity you are trying to avoid, which doesn't provide direction or motivation.
 Instead, Sobiech recommends crafting positive goals such as, "Be healthy enough to run a 5K," or "Start each day with a glass of water."
 This focuses your attention on moving forward.